OS-EDA/Course/Chapter_03_Verilog/c03_training_advanced.md

 ## LFSR - Linear Feedback Shift Register

-This Trainnig makes use of the Verilog code of the Linear Feedback Shift Register (LFSR) from the lecture slides.
+This Training makes use of the Verilog code of the Linear Feedback Shift Register (LFSR) from the lecture slides.

 ### LFSR as example